Vyral/base-template/_posts/2019-08-02-dont-wait-any-longer-to-have-your-home-inventoried.md

 ---
 layout: post
-title: Don’t Wait any Longer to Have Your Home Inventoried
+title: Don’t Wait Any Longer to Have Your Home Inventoried
 date: 2019-08-02 20:40:00
 tags:
   - Real Estate